YU000jp/logseq-page-tags-and-hierarchy/README.md

 # logseq page-tags and hierarchy
  - Show page-tags and hierarchy on the right side of the page.
  - monitor size min-width: 1580px
- - Do not show page tags or hierarchy when PDF view or right sidebar is open
+ - Do not show page tags or hierarchy when PDF view or right sidebar is open.
- - Changed not to display page-tags and Hierarchy in the right sidebar.
 Clearly display the right sidebar.

 AFTER：
 ![image](https://user-images.githubusercontent.com/111847207/194802454-bae4573b-1cb6-45e9-bae0-4f58f37720f9.png)